U.S. census bridges pre-war 1940 with the present

-NEW YORK (Reuters) - Actress Ginger Rogers won an Oscar, McDonald’s opened its first restaurant, there were only 48 U.S. states, and the average annual salary was $1,299.
+NEW YORK, May 22 (Reuters) - Actress Ginger Rogers won an Oscar, McDonald’s opened its first restaurant, there were only 48 U.S. states, and the average annual salary was $1,299.

 The year was 1940.
 Actor Al Pacino was an infant.
 James and Mary were the most popular baby names and the 132 million people living in the United States took part in a national census that was released last month by the National Archives and Record Administration (NARA) after a 72-year embargo required by law.